italomandara/CXPatcher/README.md

 Currently only 22.x.x

+## What MacOS does it support

+Ventura (13) or newer
+Currently GPTK requires MacOS Sonoma

 ## What does it do?

 This patcher will upgrade your CrossOver app with the latest DXVK and MoltenVK